-New Media 10 and New Media 11 are not applicable for NCAA bound students
+New Media 11 is not applicable for NCAA bound students

-HUMANITIES (ENGLISH) 9 (MEN--09)
+HUMANITIES (ENGLISH) 9

 Prerequisite: English 8

 This course is run as part of the Humanities 9 program which combines all the learning outcomes of English 9 and Social Studies 9 in a blended, cross-curricular format.
 Students will comprehend and make connections to a variety of texts, as well as create their own texts and learn to communicate effectively in a wide range of formats and styles.
 Students will also learn about political and technological revolutions, the impacts of imperialism and colonialism, and the rise of national identities and nation states, with a focus on these changes on Canada.